 Primary Debates and Forums

-"cattle shows" where some or many candidates speak to party,
+"cattle shows" where some or many candidates spoke to party,

 ideological or interest groups (+).